Tschnu/CCL1/README.md

 ### Lessons Learned:
 - **Diffrent Style:** I drew the mug first and than the rest.
 Only later on I realized, that the Mug has a black outline but nothing else.
 Also you can see a little bit of the top of the mug but no other object can be seen from that angle.
-- **Keep it Simple:** Focusing on one unique mechanic instead of multiple features made the game more polished.